How UPS Trucks Saved Millions of Dollars By Eliminating Left Turns

 I somehow doubt that they have changed all that much.
 And I think the reason is that the driver compartment of the UPS tr

 So can we use this for personal routing?
-(Score:3)
+(Score:5, Interesting)

 If this is true then it would make sense for Google maps and the others to offer routing options that also eliminate left turns.